KumarAditya98/Neural-Network-Backpropagation-Optimization/Code/Observations.md

 # Neural Network Generaliziation
 * Successfully completed generalizing stochastic gradient training to custom number of layers and custom number of transfer functions.
 * Hurdles faced: Error calculation and hence sensitivity propagation was incorrect for the longest time which was causing my weights and biases to explode and activation output to overflow.
 Helpful note: if weights and biases seem to explode, there is a problem with sensitivity backpropagation.
 This should be checked first.
 Additionally, error calculation should be checked.
+* Creating batch-training for generalized neural network was very simply since it had been done for a simple 1-S-1 network.
+* With a similar thinking, the rest of the teammates are working on variable learning, momentum learning, conjugate gradient on a simple 1-s-1 network.
+I will be replicating their logics into the generalized neural network training.